IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

+Here, providing the return type annotiation is optional.
+If we don't specify it, the compiler would infer what the return type is automatically, saving us the time from having to type it out.

-Annotating the return type of functions is optional, but pretty useful, as it can catch bugs when you accidently return things that you did not intend.
+With that said, just because we don't *have* to type it does not mean that we should *never* type it.
+Having return type annotiations are often pretty useful, as it can catch bugs when you accidentally return things that you did not intend.

 <br />